 GENERAL STANDARDS FOR ONLINE DATA COLLECTION AND STORAGE

-The Office of Research Services (ORS) and Information Technology Services (ITS) have configured Opinio and Snap Survey Software to meet all of the following requirements.
+The Office of Research Services (ORS) and Information Technology Services (ITS) have configured Qualtrics Survey Software to meet all of the following requirements.
 The use of any software used to conduct human subjects research must be approved by the IRB before implementation.

 - The LUC IRB requires that any identifiable data collected from human participants over computer networks be transmitted in encrypted format.
 This helps ensure that any data intercepted during transmission cannot be decoded and that individual responses cannot be traced back to an individual respondent.
 The IRB recommends using the highest level of data encryption available.